9dots/9dots.io-pages/OJ8iMiY.md

 Show students the building plans for their robot and explain the importance of building this example robot to help them learn.

 1. Show students the building plans for their robot.
-2. Explain that this robot is helpful for learning how to program the robot, and that students will be coming up with their own robot designs later in the unit.## Explore
+2. Explain that this robot is helpful for learning how to program the robot, and that students will be coming up with their own robot designs later in the unit.

+## Explore

 1. Students will work on creating their robot according to the plans provided to them.
-	- Students should work in groups of four or less
+	- Students should work in groups of four or less.
 2. When they have finished, students will use the [straight line program](http://uploads.9dots.io/OJ8kmj2.rbt) to test their robot.
-	- For instructions on how to download programs to the robot check out this [wiki](http://www.9dots.io/9dots/OiQoYL1)
+	- For instructions on how to download programs to the robot check out this [wiki](http://www.9dots.io/9dots/OiQoYL1).

 ## Extension
 For students that finish early, a brief explain about the importance of repeatability for robotics.

-1. Discuss why the Mindstorm robots can be inconsistent
+1. Discuss reasons why the Mindstorm robots can be inconsistent.
 	- Battery life can change the angles of turns
     - Gears can slip and cause a slight turn
     - Bumps in the surface of the table can force the robot off course

-2. Explain things that you can do to account for those inconsistencies
+2. Explain things that you can do to account for those inconsistencies.
 	- Add pieces to the back of the robot so that when the robot reverses into a barrier, the robot is perpendicular to that wall
     - Use sensors to keep track of where the robot is on the map
     - Start moving at low power so that the wheels do not slip at all

-3. Students will work on adding legos to their robot to address the issue of aligning their robot perpendicularly to a wall when reversing
+3. Students will work on adding legos to their robot to address the issue of aligning their robot perpendicularly to a wall when reversing.

 ## Discuss
 _What can servo motors be used for besides moving the robot?_